pulumi/examples/kubernetes-ts-helm-wordpress/README.md

 Duration: 53s
 ```

-We can see here in the `---outputs:---` section that Wordpress was allocated a public IP, in this
+We can see here in the `---outputs:---` section that WordPress was allocated a public IP, in this
 case `35.193.210.254`.
 It is exported with a stack output variable, `frontendIp`.
 We can use `curl`
 and `grep` to retrieve the `<title>` of the site the proxy points at.